10 Questions to Ask Before Booking Your Cataract Surgery

 2. What Are the Potential Risks and Complications?

+Although cataract surgery is generally safe with a high success rate, no surgery is without risks, and possible complications include infection, inflammation, retinal detachment, and visual disturbances [3].
 Asking your surgeon about these risks helps you make an informed decision and prepare for potential outcomes.

 3. What Are My Intraocular Lens (IOL) Options?